ShenZheng2000/LLIE_Survey_Revise/README.md

 * **Video Enhancement Models**: (R4P1) There's a perceived lack of models specifically designed for video enhancement.

-# Literature Review:
-* **Differentiate from Others**: (R1P6) The paper should differentiate itself from other surveys or benchmarks on the topic of low-light image enhancement.

-* **Literature Expansion**: (R5P1, R5P2) A need for a more comprehensive literature review, especially including works based on Near-Infrared (NIR) light and other high-level applications.

-* **Redundant Figures**: (R5P3, R5P4, R5P5, R5P6) There's feedback that some figures, like framework figures from other papers, might be redundant and can be removed.
-The figures should be clearer and more comprehensible.

 # Writing and Presentation:

 * **Grammar/Claims**: (R1P7, R2P5, R3P5) Multiple grammatical errors, typos, and strong claims were noted, requiring careful proofreading and potential rephrasing.

 # Relevance to the Journal:

 * **Journal Relevance**: (Final Paragraph) The paper needs to address its relevance to the journal, especially in terms of its topic and the literature cited.
 Questions arise about whether such topics have been published in TNNLS before and, if not, why it would be relevant now.